 - A faculty member with a grievance against another faculty member not in his/her department, with a grievance against his/her department chair, or with a policy or a practice of the department shall present the grievance to the Dean of Faculty.

-- A faculty member with a grievance against the Dean of Faculty, or a College policy or procedure or the application thereof shall present the grievance to the President of the College.
+- A faculty member with a grievance against the Chief Academic Officer, or a College policy or procedure or the application thereof shall present the grievance to the President of the College.

 - Attempt at Informal Resolution